 The shallow approach is appealing because it is so simple.
 Constructing terms in the DSL is as easy as constructing Haskell terms.

 We even inherit many features from the host-language Haskell.
 For example, we can use a Haskell function to generate a term in our DSL, as shown on the left hand side of Figure 1.

 The term tree1 n (Figure 1) describes a binary tree of additions, with occurrences of one in the leaves.
-The function tree1 is recursive, and it makes use of sharing via let.
-Both recursion and sharing are properties we do not have available in the interface of our expression DSL, yet they are available to us via the embedding into Haskell.
+The function tree1 is recurpression DSL, yet they are available to us via the embedding into Haskell.

 The use of sharing is essential here for efficient evaluation of the term.
-Without sharing, tree1 n would contain exponentially many additions and constants in n.
+Without sharing, tree1 n would contain exponentially many sive, and it makes use of sharing via let.
+Both recursion and sharing are properties we do not have available in the interface of our exadditions and constants in n.
 By using sharing, the term is internally represented as a graph of just linear size.
 The identifier shared is bound to an Expr represented as an Int, and even though shared is being used twice, it is being evaluated only once.
 The evaluation of eval (tree1 2) is sketched on the left hand side of Figure 2.
 Note how 1 + 1 is evaluated only once, and its result (2) is shared.

 However, shallow embeddings come at a price.
 We are committing to a specific semantics - in this case, evaluation.
 Often, that is too limited in practice.
-We may want to do other things with expressions: for example, show the original term via a function text :: Expr \rightarrow String or transform the expression into a different (perhaps optimized) form, or translate the expression into a different language with a different set of constructs available.
+We may want to do other things with expressions: for example, show the original term via a function text::Expr → String or transform the expression into a different (perhaps optimized) form, or translate the expression into a different language with a different set of constructs available.
 With a shallow embedding, we are out of luck.
-Our implementation picks one semantics and once we construct a term, we interpret the expression according to that semantics, losing the original structure of the expression.
+Our implementation picks one semantics and once we construct a term, we interpret the expression according to that we construct a term, we interpret the expression according to that semantics, losing the original structure of the expression.